SpaceWorksCo/guides/Use-AtomicDEX-Desktop-For-Trading.md

 AtomicDEX is a multicoin lite wallet, as well as a decentralized exchange that utilizes atomic swaps.

 For legal reasons, the DEX function in the official version is unavailable to users in `USA, Canada, Hong Kong, Israel, Singapore, Sudan, Austria, and Iran`.
-There is a version that removes this geoblock that is maintained [here](https://github.com/marmarachain/atomicdex-desktop/releases).
+There is a version that removes this geoblock that is maintained at [github.com/marmarachain/atomicdex-desktop](https://github.com/marmarachain/atomicdex-desktop/releases).

 A trade/swap is comprised of multiple transactions and can take a few minutes to complete.